An automated check suite

 CADCLAW was developed alongside the M3-CRETE open-source concrete 3D printer — built out of a practical need to properly position and validate components during assembly of a large, part-dense machine.
 Across that project the harness:

 Snapshot from CADCLAW's first production deployment on M3-CRETE, Q1 2026.
-Developed by Sunnyday Technologies with AI-assisted engineering (Claude, Anthropic).
+Developed by Sunnyday Technologies.

 Citation